10 Business Ideas for Making Extra Money After Work

 While this may sound complicated, you no longer need vast amounts of coding knowledge to create a chatbot.
 In fact, there are now chatbot-building platforms like ChattyPeople that allow you to create a bot for free in a matter of minutes through a powerful dashboard.
 Because many businesses don't have time to create these chatbots themselves, you could do it for them by simply creating your own ChattyPeople account.

-2. Start an eBay Business
+2. Start an eBay business.

-You could start by selling collections of items that you've accumulated over the years.
+You could start by selling collections of items you've accumulated over the years.
 With time, this could turn into a full-time venture where you could source products online and re-sell them for a financial profit.
 With these profits, you could continue to grow your empire.

-3. Join a Direct Selling Company
+3. Join a direct selling company.

-4. Become a Virtual Assistant
+4. Become a virtual assistant.

 All you have to do is listen to audio files and type out what you hear to the best of your ability.
-It's worth noting that it can be a little tedious and boring, but it's a good idea if you want to earn some spare cash.
+It's worth noting that transcription can be a little tedious and boring, but it's a good idea if you want to earn some spare cash.

-6. Take Surveys
+6. Take surveys.

 Taking surveys is an easy task; however, the amount you get paid for each one will depend on the company for which you're completing them, as well as the amount of time you'll be required to spend filling them out.
 That said, some companies pay up to $50 per survey!

-7. Test Websites
+7. Test websites.

-8. Become a Salesperson
+8. Become a salesperson.

 Think of brands like Mary Kay and Avon.
 If you can see yourself representing them and selling their products, you may want to consider becoming a part-time salesperson.
 You could advertise your services to your friends and organize events where people can learn about the brand and products.

-With time, you may create a loyal client base that comes to you when they need to buy new products.
+With time, you may create a loyal client base that comes to you when members need to buy new products.
 While the amount you earn will depend on the brand you're representing, you can typically make up to 35 percent in commissions.
 The great part is you can choose your hours and meet new people along the way.

-9. Teach English
+9. Teach English.

-10. Become a Search Engine Evaluator
+10. Become a search engine evaluator.

-People may be put off by the term 'search engine evaluator' because it sounds technical; however, you may be asked by companies to search for specific information on search engines and tell them how closely the results matched your search terms.
+People may be put off by the term "search engine evaluator" because it sounds technical; however, you may be asked by companies to search for specific information on search engines and tell them how closely the results matched your search terms.
 This allows them to work on their search engine rankings.